2-day itinerary in Hiroshima and Miyajima

 During our 4 week adventure in Japan, after spending over a week soaking up everything Tokyo had to offer, crossing the Japanese Alps , and hiking the Nakasendo Road, we arrived in Hiroshima.
 From there, we continued on to Kyoto and Osaka.

-So come along with me as I share our two-day itinerary in Hiroshima and Miyajima.
-And if you have any questions afterward, feel free to reach out to me on Instagram @danae_explore.
-I love talking about travel!
+So come with me and check out what we did on our two-day itinerary in Hiroshima and Miyajima, and if you have any questions at the end, hit me up on Instagram. @danae_explore I love talking about travel!

 .